FeddericoWayne/ECommerce-Backend/README.md

   ## <a id="Installation">Installation</a>

-  No installation needed.
-Initiate this App in your command line with "node index.js"
+  No installation is needed.
+Follow the instructions in the Description section of this README to initiate this backend API.

 ***